PostHog/posthog.com/contents/tutorials/ios-session-replay.md

 ---
-title: How to set up iOS session replays
+title: How to set up iOS session replay
-date: 2024-07-10
+date: 2024-08-02
 author:
   - lior-neu-ner
 tags:
   - session replay
 ---

-[Session replays](/session-replay) are a useful support tool for understanding how users are interacting with your iOS app.
+[Session replay](/session-replay) is a useful support tool for understanding how users are interacting with your iOS app.
 It also helps you debug and recreate issues.

-To show how you to set it up with PostHog, in this tutorial we create a basic SwiftUI app, add PostHog, and [enable session recordings](/docs/session-replay/mobile#ios).
+To show how you to set it up with PostHog, this tutorial shows your how to create a basic SwiftUI app, add PostHog, and [enable session recordings](/docs/session-replay/mobile#ios).

 ## 1. Create a basic iOS app

 Our sample app will have two screens:

-- The first screen is be a `login` screen with email and password textfields.
+- The first screen is a `login` screen with name, email, and password text fields.
 - The second screen is a simple screen with welcome text and logout button.

 The first step is to create a new app.
 Open XCode and click **Create new project**.
 Select iOS as your platform, then **App** and press **next**.
 Give your app a name, select `SwiftUI` as the interface, and the defaults for everything else.
 Click next and then **Create**.